-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

 36) Briefly explain the concept of opportunity cost.
 What is the opportunity cost of attending college?

 Answer: The opportunity cost of an action is the value of the next best alternative that a person has to give up when making a choice.
 The opportunity cost of attending college is what the college student would give up by going to school, such as the income she could have earned if she did not go to school.